GentleZhu/HEER/preprocessing/Readme.md

 	For example: P:20883

-And another 3 required input arguments and 2 optional arguments:
+And another 3 required input arguments and 2 optional input arguments:

 1. **ko-rate** stands for the knockout rate.
 It is float type.
 For example, 0.1 means you will knock out 10% of the original edges.